 The threats of extradition to the United States were his biggest fear.

-Do you have any interesting facts about Pablo Escobar that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Pablo Escobar?
+Share them in the comments below!